Deutschland sucht den Superstar: Season 16

 For Season 16, RTL and Dieter Bohlen engaged German soul singer Xavier Naidoo, Season 8's winner Pietro Lombardi and professional dancer Oana Nechiti to be a judges on Deutschland sucht den Superstar.
 20 year old Davin Herbrüggen was the winner, where Nick Feretti and Joana Kesenci came in second and third pace.

 Season 17

 For the start of Season 17, the judges stayed as they are.
 The season premiered on 4 January 2020.
 Xavier Naidoo was subsequently excluded from the jury and replaced by Florian Silbereisen.

-The winner was Ramon Roselly, Chiara Dꞌamico reached 2nd, Joshua Tappe 3rd and Paulina Wagner the 4th place.
+The winner was Ramon Kaselowsky, Chiara DꞌAmico reached 2nd, Joshua Tappe 3rd and Paulina Wagner the 4th place.
 For the second time the winner was a singer of german Schlager and the first male to do so.
 He reached the highest percentage of voting in the show's history.